How a Distribution Plan Can Maximize Retirement Plan Assets

 Mr. Neyland: I have found one of the more remarkable comparisons is to compare two cases that are exactly the same and run two different case studies.

 I call it “good logic” vs “bad logic.”
-This is due to the fact that investment rates of return, taxes, income need, etc. is all the same.
-The only difference is in the case of “bad logic” assets are liquidated in the most inefficient way.
+This is due to the fact that investment rates of return, taxes, income needs, etc., are all the same.
+The only difference is that in “bad logic,” assets are liquidated most inefficiently.

 Q: Could different investments held in different plans affect which ones should be sold to provide funds for distribution?